-Winchester Cathedral (6), Winchester, Hampshire
+Winchester Cathedral (6), Hampshire.

-The 16th Century altar screen (reredos) at the end of the Quire together with the high altar.
+View of the 16th Century altar screen at the end of the Quire, Winchester Cathedral, Winchester, Hampshire (Hants), England The 16th Century altar screen (reredos) at the end of the Quire together with the high altar.

 Although the screen is 16th Centuary the staues are Victorian.
 The originals were removed on the orders of Henry VIII to be used as building stone.